Zeaphon/formation/README.md

 ##How to contribute
 ###Follow our progress
-You can follow our progress by watching this repository or subscribing to our [subreddit](https://www.reddit.com/r/climatepatch/).
-Additional lines of communication coming soon.
+You can follow our progress by subscribing to this repository, our [subreddit](https://www.reddit.com/r/climatepatch/), or our [mailing list](http://eepurl.com/coqlAn).

 ###Suggest a problem or solution
 You can suggest an idea in multiple ways: